2014 Indian general election: Domestic

 When it became clear that the BJP would win the election, Narendra Modi tweeted, "India has won!
 Bharat ki Vijay.
 Ache din ane wale hai (good days are ahead)."
 This tweet instantly became India's most retweeted Twitter post.
 Manmohan Singh congratulated Modi by telephone.
 Congress President Sonia Gandhi accepted the defeat and congratulated the new government saying, "I congratulate the next government.
 I take full responsibility for the loss of Congress."
 Rahul Gandhi also did the same saying, "The new government has been given a mandate by the people.
 As Congress Vice President I hold myself responsible.
 The Congress party has done badly."

+Although the Congress had been voted out of power in past too, but this was the first time since the 1977 general elections that the Congress did not happen to be the single largest party in terms of percentage of votes obtained.
+At a voteshare of around 19%, it was the lowest ever share of votes polled by the Congress party nationally since the country's first general elections, surpassing the record of 25.82% voteshare polled in 1998 general elections.
+It was also for the first time in the history of the nation that INC had less than 100 MPs in the Lok Sabha, surpassing the record of 114 seats in 1999 general elections.
+Since the Congress had won less than 54 seats, it would be also for the first time in the history of the nation that a non-Congress government does not has an official LoP from the INC. Hence these results are considered to be the worst ever performance of the Indian National Congress in its history.